 Within The Hermit’s Grove the knowledge of astrology is used to better understand the individual in a completely holistic manner.
 The knowledge of astrology in its higher form allows us to understand the emotional, psychological, and psychic components of the person, thus better able to see how the individual may manifest illnesses and other afflictions.
 Working to remedy imbalances and tendencies toward self-negation, learning how a person handles stress or anger, and understanding a person’s emotional worries are of great value to the healer.

-But wait, there’s more.
-Shortly after I arrived in Los Angeles to begin teaching in 1991 I experienced the first earthquake large enough to fully engage my awareness.
-When I saw the time of day, the latitude and longitude, I knew I had all I needed and began plotting the charts of earthquakes.
-As we enter 2020, my research has astrological charts of 300 major quakes, many of them of historic proportion.
+Shortly after Rev. Paul arrived in Los Angeles to begin teaching in 1991, he experienced the first earthquake large enough to fully engage his awareness.
+When he saw the time of day, the latitude and longitude, he knew he had all he needed and began plotting the charts of earthquakes.
+His later research has astrological charts of 300 major quakes, many of them of historic proportion.
 It is the perfect marriage of the study of plate tectonics and astrology.

 Alchemie

-From the time I asked for (and received!) my first chemistry set in 1955, I’ve had a desire to understand the underlying energy of physical substances.
+From the time Rev. Paul asked for (and received!) his first chemistry set in 1955, he had a desire to understand the underlying energy of physical substances.
 In The Master Herbalist Program the advanced work (and work of a spiritual healer) is to move beyond the confines of an herbal remedy based solely upon remedial principles.
 Rather remedial work is expanded to incorporate the energy of the herbs.

 Hartmann speaks of Terrestrial Alchemy, that work which encompasses the “whole science of chemistry.”
 Then there is Celestial Alchemy, which seeks to work with the spiritual components of both the patient and the remedies.
 Lastly there is the Alchemy of the Astral Plane which includes, as Hartmann writes, “spiritism, hypnotism, witchcraft and sorcery: all of which things are superstitions if believed in by those who know nothing about their laws, but realities for those who know the laws by which such phenomena take place.”